Market

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order, 2020 (“the Order”) issued by the Central
+1. As required by the Companies (Auditor's Report) Order, 2020 (“the Order”), issued by the Central Government of

 2. As required by section 143(3) of the Act, we report that:

-a) Except for the matters described in the Basis of Qualified Section, we have sought and obtained all the
+a.
+Except for the matters described in the Basis of Qualified Section, we have sought and obtained all the information and

-c) Except for the matters stated in the Basis of Qualified Section, the Balance Sheet, the Statement of
+c.
+Except for the matters stated in the Basis of Qualified Section, the Balance Sheet, the Statement of Profit and loss

-d) Except for the matters stated in the Basis of Qualified Section, the aforesaid Standalone Ind AS financial
+d.
+Except for the matters stated in the Basis of Qualified Section, the aforesaid Standalone Ind AS financial statements

-f) With respect to the adequacy of the internal financial controls over financial reporting of the Company
+f.
+With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating

 In our opinion and to the best of our information and according to the explanations given to us, we report that the